Last Updated: January 2019

 Raising a complaint about how we have handled your Personal Data

-If you wish to raise a complaint on how we have handled your Personal Data, you can contact us as set out above and we will then investigate the matter.
+If you wish to raise a complaint on how we have handled your Personal Data, you can contact us via the contact details provided below and we will then investigate the matter.

 Right to lodge a complaint with a relevant supervisory authority